alunny/pluginstall/README.md

 ### &lt;platform&gt;

 Platform tags identify platforms that have associated native code.
-Tools using this specification can identify supported platforms and install the code into Cordova projects.
+Pluginstall can identify supported platforms and install the code into
+Cordova projects.

 A sample platform tag: